Wildhoney/Draught/README.md

 expect(rectangle.width(value).width()).toEqual(value); // √
 ```

 **Note:** The `z()` method is for setting the z-index but isn't applied directly to your `rect` shape, it is instead applied to the `g` element that is wrapped around your shape.
 When you define the z-index for your shape, the `Events.REORDER` event will be dispatched and all elements will be re-ordered using their z-indexes using `d3.sort`.
+See [Z-Index Management](#z-index-management) for further information.

 ## Developers: Data Attribute